meschedl/Unckless-Lab-Notebook-Maggie/_posts/2024-01-30-colony-pcr-electro-DiNV.md

 ---
 layout: post
-title: Colony PCR on Electroporation Plate
+title: Colony PCR on Electroporation Plates
 ---

 ## Trying Colony PCR on Plates from Electroporation of pSPIN-BAC E. coli with DiNV DNA